Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 ## Continuous integration set-up

 CI for this project was set up using the information in the [mkdocs](https://gitlab.cern.ch/authoring/documentation/mkdocs) repository.
-The generated website is automagically deployed [here](http://cern.ch/hog-user-manual)
+The generated website is automatically deployed [here](http://cern.ch/hog-user-manual)